-The shortlist for each category will be proposed by a designated Nominating Panel made up of well-known critics, writers and public figures within the Irish literary scene.
-Publishers can also submit books (published in Ireland or the UK in 2019) for consideration.
+The shortlist for each category will be proposed by a designated Nominating Panel made up of approximately 20 well-known critics, writers and public figures within the Irish literary scene.
+Publishers can submit books (published in Ireland or the UK in 2019) for consideration.
 Each category will have three judges to review the shortlisted nominees and select one overall winner.

 David McWilliams, Co-Founder of Dalkey Book Festival said: